DMT Azul

+DMT Azul (born December 20, 1982) is a Mexican professional wrestler.
+He works for Lucha Libre AAA Worldwide (AAA) and International Wrestling Revolution Group (IWRG), where he is the current IWRG Intercontinental Heavyweight Champion in his second reign.
+He is best known for his time with Consejo Mundial de Lucha Libre (CMLL) from 2009 to 2021.
+Azul's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret from wrestling fans.
-DMT Azul (born December 20, 1982) is the best known ring name of a Mexican Luchador Enmascarado, or masked professional wrestler.
-He is signed to Lucha Libre AAA Worldwide.
-Azul is best known for his time in Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-He originally wrestled under the ring name El Romano but in 2009 he was given a new name and mask, Metro, a ring name that had been used by at least three other CMLL wrestlers before 2009.
-The "Metro" ring character was sponsored by the Mexico City Metro newspaper, incorporating the newspapers logo and color scheme (red and gold) in the mask and wrestling trunks.
-In early 2012 he was given a new image and ring name, dropping the sponsored ring name to become Diamante Azul instead.
-Diamante Azul is Spanish for "Blue Diamond".

-Diamante Azul's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-He is a former NWA World Historic Light Heavyweight Champion, CMLL World Tag Team Champion with Atlantis and winner of the 2012 Leyenda de Azul tournament.
+He originally wrestled under the ring name El Romano until 2009, when he was given a new ring name and mask, Metro; the name had been used by at least three other CMLL wrestlers before 2009.
+The "Metro" ring character was sponsored by the Mexico City Metro newspaper, incorporating the newspaper's logo and color scheme (red and gold) in the mask and wrestling trunks.
+In early 2012, he was given a new image and ring name, dropping the sponsored ring name to become Diamante Azul ("Blue Diamond") instead.
+He is a former NWA World Historic Light Heavyweight Champion, CMLL World Tag Team Champion with Atlantis and the winner of the 2012 Leyenda de Azul tournament.
+He has also wrestled in Japan for New Japan Pro-Wrestling (NJPW).

 Professional wrestling career

+Early career (2007–2009)

 While the wrestler who would later become known as Diamante Azul has never revealed his birth name, he did unveil that he was born on December 20, 1982.
 Lucha libre has a long-held tradition of not revealing the birth name of masked wrestlers unless they are later unmasked.
-Due to the secretive nature of lucha libre it is possible that he made his wrestling debut prior to 2007 under a masked or unmasked identity that has not been revealed yet.
+Due to the secretive nature of lucha libre, it is possible that he made his wrestling debut prior to 2007 under a masked or unmasked identity that has not been revealed yet.

-The future Diamante Azul was trained for his professional wrestling career by Tony Salazar and Franco Columbo at Consejo Mundial de Lucha Libre's (CMLL) wrestling school in Mexico City, Mexico.
-He made his official professional wrestling debut in 2007 under the ring name "El Romano" (Spanish for "The Roman").
-He wore a mask fashioned after a Galea or Roman Soldier helmet and the original plan was for him to team up with Méssala and Calígula, two long time CMLL wrestlers who used similar Roman soldier ring characters.
+The future Diamante Azul was trained for his professional wrestling career by Tony Salazar and Franco Columbo at Consejo Mundial de Lucha Libre's (CMLL) wrestling school in Mexico City.
+He made his official professional wrestling debut in 2007 under the ring name "El Romano" (Spanish for "The Roman"), wearing a mask fashioned after a Galea or Roman Soldier helmet.
+He was originally planned to team up with Calígula and Méssala, two long-time CMLL wrestlers who used similar Roman soldier ring characters.
 He only worked intermittently as El Romano in 2007 and 2008, disappearing for long stretches of time to receive further training from Salazar and Columbo.